DataRecce/recce-documentation/docs/blog/posts/2024-03-20_histogram-overlay-top-k-dbt.md

 # Use Histogram Overlay and Top-K Charts to Understand Data Change in dbt

 Data profiling stats are a really efficient way to get an understanding of the distribution of data in a dbt model.
-You can immediately see skewed data and spot data outliers, something which is difficult to do be checking data at the row level.
+You can immediately see skewed data and spot data outliers, something which is difficult to do when checking data at the row level.
+Here's how Recce can help you make the most of these high-level data stats:

 ## Visualize data change with histogram and top-k charts